 - Checking your blood sugar as often as instructed and keeping a record of your numbers so that you know the types of foods and activities that affect your blood sugar level

-To treat the symptoms of nerve damage, your health care provider may prescribe medicines to treat:
+To treat the symptoms of nerve damage, your provider may prescribe medicines to treat:

 - Pain in your feet, legs, or arms

 When you have nerve damage in your feet, the feeling in your feet can be reduced.
 You can even have no feeling at all.
 As a result, your feet may not heal well if they are injured.
 Caring for your feet can prevent minor problems from becoming so serious that you end up in the hospital.

 - Getting a foot exam each time you see your provider